Programs & Events

-Join us on January 27 for the annual IHRD lecture featuring Professor Michael R. Marrus exploring the future of the field.
+On January 27 we held our annual IHRD lecture featuring Professor Michael R. Marrus exploring the future of the field.

 Join us for the annual film screening in honour of Raoul Wallenberg Day in Canada.
 This year's film explores the Holocaust in Italy and the theme of rescue.

 Join the Neuberger for a special documentary screening at the Toronto Jewish Film Festival.
 More

 Join the Neuberger and the Alliance Francaise Toronto for a film screening and discussion with director Jérôme Prieur.
 More Information >>

 A panel discussion about the Lodz ghetto photographs of Henryk Ross with contributors to the AGO exhibition publication.
 Exhibition opens January 31.

 Commemorative Event: A daytime opportunity to reflect on the 70th anniversary of the liberation of Auschwitz-Birkenau presented in partnership with March of the Living Toronto.

 Public Lecture: A special panel discussion presented in partnership with the Chancellor Rose and Ray Wolfe Chair of Holocaust Studies, Faculty of Arts and Science, Department of History, and the Anne Tanenbaum Centre for Jewish Studies, University of Toronto.
 Generously supported by the Esther Bem Memorial Fund.